-Research assisants in our lab may take on a variety of activities depending upon their interests and the project on which they work.
-Tasks in our lab include constructing electrodes and other equipment, caring for animals and running animals through experiments.
-RAs in our lab also assist with data collection and analysis.
-Psychology students interested in fufilling research requirements including P493/P494, P495 and P499 may apply for positions in our lab.
-Undergraduates may also apply to work as paid employees.
+Research assistants may take on a variety of activities depending upon their interests and the project on which they work.
+Tasks include constructing electrodes and other equipment, conducting experiments, and assisting with data collection and analysis.
+Neuroscience, Psychology, Biology, or Chemistry students interested in fulfilling research requirements may apply for positions.

 What drugs of abuse do we study?

-Our drug research focuses on stimulants, particularly those that act upon dopamine.
-Dopaminergic drugs include cocaine and amphetamine.
-We also study the stimulant drug MDMA (ectasy) that effects both dopamine and serotonin.
-We study these drugs to gain a better understanding of the mechanisms of addiction and relapse, as well as to elucidate the function of various neurotransmitter systems.
+Our drug research focuses on stimulants, particularly those that act on the dopamine transmitter system.
+We study these drugs to gain a better understanding of the mechanisms of addiction and relapse as well as to elucidate the function of dopamine and its interaction with other transmitter systems.

-Our lab uses a variety of techniques to study neural activity and neural correlates of behavior.
-All of our experiments use animals models.
-Animal models allow us to study the brain at a cellular and molecular level that would not be possible using techniques that are applicable to humans participants, such as fMRI.
-We employ single-cell electrophysiological recording, slow and fast-scan voltammetry, iontophoresis, in-vivo microdialysis, protein ligand binding coupled with autoradiography and immunohistochemistry.
-In addition to analysis of single neurons, we measure coordinated activity and information exchange between neurons.
+We use a variety of techniques to study neural activity and the neural correlates of behavior in animal models.
+These models allow us to study the brain at a cellular and molecular level that would not be possible using techniques that are applicable to human participants.
+We record the electrophysiological activity of single cells (extracellular spike trains) and neural populations (local field potentials) in order to assess the degree of information exchange between individual neurons and between brain structures.
 These analysis tools allow us to gauge the degree to which neurons interact with one another to send synchronous output to their targets and to form local connections that facilitate information processing.
-We also use perievent analysis to study correlations between neuronal firing patterns and behavior.
+Peri-event analysis allows us to study correlations between neuronal firing patterns and behavior.